alastairwyse/Cheatsheets/gRPC.md

 I found that you can utilize the [WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0&pivots=nunit#basic-tests-with-the-default-webapplicationfactory) class to create and run an in-memory ASP.NET web application, and then call the CreateClient() method on the resulting [TestServer](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.testhost.testserver?view=aspnetcore-8.0) object to get a HttpClient which will connect to that web application (this is what I do for the ApplicationAccess REST integration tests).
 This is implemented in the [IntegrationTestsBase](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc.EventCache.IntegrationTests/IntegrationTestsBase.cs) class.

-The tricky hurdle to overcome is that obtaining the HttpClient via the CreateClient() alone will give you a HttpClient, but it won't work for gRPC calls.
-In addition, you have to set the [HttpMessageHandler](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler?view=net-8.0) via the [GrpcChannelOptions](https://grpc.github.io/grpc/csharp-dotnet/api/Grpc.Net.Client.GrpcChannelOptions.html) when creating the gRPC client.
+The tricky hurdle to overcome is that obtaining the HttpClient via the CreateClient() alone will give you a HttpClient, but that client will fail with gRPC requests.
+To overcome, you have to set the [HttpMessageHandler](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler?view=net-8.0) via the [GrpcChannelOptions](https://grpc.github.io/grpc/csharp-dotnet/api/Grpc.Net.Client.GrpcChannelOptions.html) when creating the gRPC client.
 The HttpMessageHandler is obtained from the TestServer in the [IntegrationTestsBase.OneTimeSetUp()](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc.EventCache.IntegrationTests/IntegrationTestsBase.cs#L52) method...

 ```C#
 httpClient = testEventCache.CreateClient();